nigmastar/rApacheLogin/README.md

 con <- socketConnection(host = "localhost", port = 8888, blocking = FALSE)
 ```

 possibly at the beginning of your scripts.
-If your Apache web server and the r socket server are 'physically' in different servers just specify the ip of your r socket server via the host parameter (which by default ").
+If your Apache web server and the r socket server are 'physically' in different servers just specify the ip of your r socket server via the host parameter (which by default is set to "localhost").